Carrillo-Ch12/energy-consumption-analysis/README.md

 ## Relationship to the thesis

 This notebook is the reproducible backbone of the **Results** chapter of the work *"Empirical Study of Physical Database Design and its Impact on Efficiency and Energy Consumption"*.
-The medians, Wilcoxon rankings and Spearman correlations reported in the paper are obtained directly from running this notebook.
+The means, Wilcoxon rankings and Spearman correlations reported in the paper are obtained directly from running this notebook.